esaezgil/esaezgil.github.io/content/post/enrique_2016_review.md

 Another team from [Skyscanner](https://www.skyscanner.net/) flew to Barcelona for some days and we worked in an internal Hackathon around some of our projects we felt could use some extra manpower.
 The Hackathon was very successful as we finished all the projects we started and as a consequence, some of my colleagues published an open source library: [pyfailsafe](https://github.com/Skyscanner/pyfailsafe).

 ### HackUPC
 I attended [HackUPC](http://hackupc.com/) in Barcelona as a sponsor to help out hackers make use of the [Skyscanner API](http://en.business.skyscanner.net/).
-It was my first Hackathon as a sponsor and the experience was really good, read more about it [here](https://esaezgil.github.io/events/hackupc16/)
+It was my first Hackathon as a sponsor and the experience was really good, read more about it [here](https://esaezgil.github.io/events/hackupc16/).

 <blockquote class="twitter-tweet tw-align-center">{{<tweet 784503844839497728>}}</blockquote>

 ### LauzHack
 I attended [LauzHack](http://lauzhack.com/) in Switzerland once again as a sponsor.
-I delivered a talk to help hackers get started with the [Skyscanner API](http://en.business.skyscanner.net/) and help them over the rest of the weekend along my colleague [Manuel Miranda](https://twitter.com/blckdt).
+I delivered a talk to help hackers get started with the [Skyscanner API](http://en.business.skyscanner.net/) and assist them over the rest of the weekend along my colleague [Manuel Miranda](https://twitter.com/blckdt).
 I wrote about the experience [here](https://esaezgil.github.io/events/).

 <blockquote class="twitter-tweet tw-align-center">{{<tweet 800355990608691204>}}</blockquote>